 Dimi Major was originally trained to be a tailor by his father, and then moved to London where he worked at Bailey and Weatherill—known to readers of this blog as Patrick Macnee’s tailor for The Avengers—for almost a decade.
 By that the end of his tenure at Bailey and Weatherill, Major was ready to open his own business where he lived in the Fulham area of London, and since 1959 Major Tailors has been located there at 11 Royal Parade, Dawes Road.
 Andrew said it was very important to his father to own his premises.

-For a few years in the 1960s, Douglas Hayward, later known one of London’s most famous celebrity tailors, formed a partnership with Major.
+For a few years in the 1960s, Douglas Hayward, later known one of London’s most famous celebrity tailors, formed a partnership with Major called Major Hayward.
 Hayward is known to James Bond fans as the tailor who made Roger Moore’s suits in his three Bond films from the 1980s, and he is also know for formerly being the to Michael Caine, Terence Stamp and many others.
-Hayward left Major in 1968 when he acquired his own premises in Mayfair.
+Hayward left Major in 1966 when he moved in with shirtmaker Frank Foster on Pall Mall and later acquired his own premises in Mayfair in 1968.
 Andrew told me that his father and Hayward remained friends until Major’s death in 2004.

 Andrew Major cuts and fits all of Major Tailor’s garments, and he was trained by his father.
 The silhouette of the suits he cuts is still similar to what Major made for On Her Majesty’s Secret Service.
 He said about the cut: